Paris, it’s always a good choice.

 Is Museum Pass or Paris Pass Worth It?

-Before buying the Museum Pass we were looking at which attractions and monuments gives access, we chose which ones were essential for us, we made the calculation and it came to us.
+Before buying the Museum Pass, we were looking at which attractions and monuments give access, we chose which ones were essential for us, we made the calculation, and it came to us.
 The museum pass for two days costs 42 euros per person.

 The bad thing about using the museum pass is that you want to visit more to take advantage of it, and in the end, you are all day like crazy going back and forth.

 There is also the option to The Paris Pass; this card is a little more expensive than the other one.
 It includes more attractions.
 You avoid the queues and include unlimited public transport, so it’s interesting if you’re not driving.